2018 Nissan Frontier Trim Levels with Comparisons & Configurations.

 For almost all modern drivers, unless they are looking for a really cheap pickup for odd jobs here and there, the SV is going to be a much more livable model in the long run.
 It is still very inexpensive compared to other entry-level trucks, but the inclusion of power options, parking assist, and the various convenience features added by the Value package makes spending time in one much more pleasant than the basic S model.

-Compare the 2018 Nissan Frontier SV vs Desert Runner Trim Levels.
+Compare the 2018 Nissan Frontier SV vs Desert Runner Trims.
 What is the difference?

 Unlike the earlier trim levels, the Desert Runner only comes in an automatic transmission with a V-6 engine, and rear-wheel drive, though it is available in both the King Cab and Crew Cab body styles.
 The Desert Runner is the rear-wheel drive off-roader trim on the 2018 Frontier.
 It comes with the same standard equipment as the SV, but with an off-road twist.
 It has a raised suspension, all-terrain tires, and Bilstein shock absorbers, as well as skid plates and an off-road appearance.